 Manual Migration (Copy & Paste)

 With a fully manual migration, you have total control of the migration process.
-For small sites with few posts and/or pages, it is the best choice.
+For small sites, it is the best choice.

 Step 1 – Creating Pages & Posts